 The Jose Toribio Polo School is located outside of Huacachina in the city of Ica along the desert coast of Southern Peru.
 Schools like Jose Toribolo Polo in remote areas have fewer resources and funding for their students.

 Welcome to Peru!
 After flying from Lima, we begin our adventure in the Sacred Valley.
-Whitewater raft down the Urubamba River and enjoy a traditional Pachamanca meal.
+Whitewater raft down the Urubamba River, spend an afternoon horseback riding and enjoy a traditional Pachamanca meal.
 You will be amazed by the beautiful countryside of the Sacred Valley and the kindness of the locals.

-Travel by train to the Inca ruins and UNESCO World Heritage Site of Machu Picchu, one of the seven man-made wonders of the world.
-Enjoy the incredible hike to the Sun Gate for beautiful views of the mountains and citadel, Peru’s most famous site.
+Travel by train to the Inca ruins and UNESCO World Heritage Site of Machu Picchu, one of the seven man-made wonders of the world and Peru’s most famous site.
+Enjoy the incredible hike to the Sun Gate for beautiful views of the mountains and citadel.

 Tour the narrow cobblestone streets of the historic city of Cusco.
 Explore the Inca capital from Sacsayhuaman to the Plaza de Armas and enjoy the colorful shops of the Pisac Market.